Rocks in the sea, Fuerteventura

 • Environmental information

-its most outstanding feature is its distinctive landscape.
-Despite the scarcity of vegetation on the island, its microclimatic factors have favoured the appearance of native species.
-The areas of Saladar de Jandía, los Riscos del Carnicero and the palm grove in the Gran Tarajal valley are particularly interesting.
-Other important areas are the Corralejos Dunes and Isla de Lobo Nature Reserve, where the natural attractions include beaches with golden sand and transparent waters.
-It is also well worth a visit to the Malpaís de la Arena, a natural monument of great beauty which is the result of the most recent volcanic activities in Fuerteventura.
+It stands out for its unique landscape.
+Despite the island's sparse vegetation, its microclimatic factors have fostered the emergence of its own species.
+In this regard, the main areas are Saladar de Jandía, Riscos del Carnicero and Valle de Gran Tarajal palm grove.
+Also noteworthy are the Corralejo Dunes and Isla de Lobos Natural Park, where the beaches of golden sand and clear waters are striking.
+Another must-see spot is Malpaís de la Arena, a natural monument of great beauty created by the latest volcanic eruptions in Fuerteventura.

 • Information for visits

-Fuerteventura can easily be reached by both air and sea.
-There are several daily flights from Fuerteventura's airport linking it to the islands of Gran Canaria and Tenerife.
-It is also a connected by boat with the main islands in the archipelago.
+Fuerteventura is easily accessible by both air and sea.
+Daily flights connect to Gran Canaria and Tenerife.
+It is also linked by boat with the main islands of the archipelago.

 What to do